 till all is consumed.Eternal Truth

 Profound perhaps…but that’s it.
-Meditation is supposed to be very simple.
+Meditation is very simple.
 The core of meditation need not be anything more involved.

 That said, mastering meditation is a lifetime (or lifetimes) process.